 - Preserve watersheds adjacent to communities

 - Create opportunity for The Trust to generate revenue to support its mission and the Alaska Mental Health Trust Autority and its beneficiaries

-The AMHT Land Exchange as authorized by Congress directs the Forest Service to complete the land exchange in two phases.
-Phase 1 was completed in February of 2019 and involved the conveyance of 2,585 acres of Trust land to the United States near Ketchikan (Parcels K-1 Signal Mountain and K-2 Minerva Mountain) in exchange for 2,400 acres of National Forest known as Naukati Phase 1.
-Phase 1 is to be completed within one year of enactment, or by May 2018.
+The AMHTA Land Exchange as authorized by Congress directs the USFS to complete the land exchange in two phases.
+Phase 1 was completed in February of 2019 and involved the conveyance of 2,585 acres of AMHTA land to the United States near Ketchikan (Parcels K-1 Signal Mountain and K-2 Minerva Mountain) in exchange for 2,400 acres of National Forest known as Naukati Phase 1.
 The balance of the exchange, Phase 2, was partially completed in April 2020 with conveyance of an additional 1,530 acres of federal land to the AMHTA in Naukati and an additional 3,020 acres (K-4) of AHMTA land to the United States near Ketchikan.
-The USFS and the Trust Land Office are working together to complete the exchange which is expected in late 2020 or early 2021.
+The USFS and the Trust Land Office continue working together to complete the exchange which is expected in late 2020 or early 2021.

 Appraisal of the remaining portions of phase 2 will be completed in 2020.
-Other requirements include completion of required pre-exchange clearances, reviews, mitigation activities and approvals relating to: threatened and endangered species; cultural and historic resources; wetlands and floodplains; and hazardous materials.
+Other requirements include completion of required pre-exchange clearances, reviews, mitigation activities and approvals relating to threatened and endangered species, cultural and historic resources, wetlands and floodplains, and hazardous materials.